-Companies are chasing innovative strategies to not only engage with customers online but how to encourage them to interact with offline channels.
-In this article we break down what O2O actually is and why you should introduce it to your brand.
+Companies are chasing innovative strategies to engage with customers online and encourage them to interact with offline channels.
+In this article, we break down what O2O actually is and why you should introduce it to your brand.

 What to expect

 An O2O or ‘Online to Offline’ commerce is a business strategy that draws potential customers from online sale channels to make a purchase in a physical sales channel – i.e. in-store.